The Journey

 Learning to TD

+The Orlando market was growing, but I noticed there weren't many TDs around.
 I saw the writing on the wall with the studios slowing down and decided I could figure out how to TD.
-I told my plan to Paul Spitzer, a great TD in Orlando, and he said he'd show me the ropes.
+I told Sunshine Network about my plan, and Paul Spitzer, a great TD in Orlando, said he'd show me the ropes.
 I practiced every day at lunch while working on a show at Disney.

 A few months later, I got a late call to TD the next day in Gainesville for a UF softball game.
-I said yes, as long as everyone understood it wasn't going to be a "clean" show.
+I said yes, as long as everyone understood it wasn't going to be a "clean" show—meaning mistake-free.
 It wasn't perfect, but it wasn't terrible either—and they asked me back.

 The Directing Breakthrough